Kingdom of Sikkim: British and Indian protectorate

 Under the 1861 Treaty of Tumlong, Sikkim became a British protectorate.

 Thutob Namgyal, the 9th Chogyal of Sikkim, looked to the Dalai Lama for spiritual leadership and during his reign the Tibetan government started to regain political influence over Sikkim.
 In 1888 the British sent a military expedition to expel Tibetan forces from Sikkim.

 Sikkim became an Indian protectorate in 1950.

 Accession to India

 In 1975, allegations of discrimination against Nepali Hindus in Sikkim led to resentment against the Chogyal.
-Their instigation led to Indian Army personnel moving into Gangtok.
-According to Sunanda K. Datta-Ray of The Statesman, the army killed the palace guards and surrounded the palace in April 1975.
+According to some accounts, these developments contributed to the movement of Indian Army personnel into Gangtok.
+According to journalist Sunanda K. Datta-Ray of The Statesman, in April 1975 the Indian Army carried out a surprise operation during which the palace was surrounded and palace guards were killed.

-After disarming the palace, a referendum on the monarchy was held under questionable circumstances, in which the Sikkimese people supposedly overwhelmingly voted to abolish the monarchy, and the new parliament of Sikkim, led by Kazi Lhendup Dorjee, proposed a bill for Sikkim to become an Indian state, which was promptly accepted by the Government of India under Prime Minister Indira Gandhi.
+Following the disarming of the palace, a referendum on the monarchy was held, which some sources describe as having taken place under questionable circumstances.
+Official results indicated that an overwhelming majority voted to abolish the monarchy.
+Subsequently, the newly formed parliament of Sikkim, led by Kazi Lhendup Dorjee, passed a resolution requesting that Sikkim become an Indian state, which was accepted by the Government of India under Prime Minister Indira Gandhi.

+International reactions

+The Government of the People's Republic of China and the Government of the Republic of China in Taiwan both consistently depicted Sikkim as a sovereign state on their official maps since Indian independence and did not stop the practice in 1975.
+China condemned India's annexation of Sikkim in September 1974 and continued to consider Sikkim a de jure independent state and the annexation illegal as of 2003.